dmcomm/dmcomm.github.io/pages/pi-pico.md

 Experimental build using Raspberry Pi Pico to communicate with pronged and infrared Digimon toys.
 There is a choice between Arduino and CircuitPython firmware, providing different functionality.
 This is a brief guide for people already familiar with the project.

-The Alpha apps on Android do not currently work with the Pi Pico, but an update is expected soon.

 This document is part of the DMComm Software under the [MIT License](https://github.com/dmcomm/dmcomm-python/blob/main/LICENSE.txt).

+## App status

+* Alpha on Windows: OK.
+* Alpha on Android: not currently working, but an update is expected soon.
+* W0rld on Windows: not working for unknown reasons.
+* W0rld on Android: not currently working, but an update is quite likely after Alpha.
+* ACom Wiki on Android: OK.

 ## Circuit